IST-Portfolios/portfolios-web/Readme.md

     * `sudo chmod -R gu+w storage`
     * `sudo chmod -R guo+w storage`

+* After this you should run (in `/isportal-dev` directory)  `php artisan migrate && php artisan db:seed` - this will populate the database for you.
+    * Make sure that you have .env file in this directory if you do not have this file please try to manually check out this item from the repository, since by default this item is ignored.

 * Finally if you get an error about some invalid cypher: `php artisan key:generate`